 - 6.15 Household incomes determine the ability of households to exercise choice in the housing market, and consequently the level of need for affordable housing products.
 To gain a clearer understanding of local affordability, it is useful to understand what levels of income are required to afford different tenures.
 This is done using 'affordability thresholds': the estimated amount of annual income required to cover the cost of rent or a mortgage given local housing prices.
-Data published by the Office for National Statistics identifies that, for East Cambridgeshire, median house prices in 2022 were 10.5 times higher than gross annual earnings in the district, twice what it was in the - 6.16 The HNA 2023 has determined thresholds for the income required in the parish to buy a home in the open market (average and entry-level prices), and the income required to afford private rent and the range of Affordable Housing tenures as set out in national planning guidance.
+Data published by the Office for National Statistics identifies that, for East Cambridgeshire, median house prices in 2022 were 10.5 times higher than gross annual earnings in the district, twice what it was in the year 2000. - 6.16 The HNA 2023 has determined thresholds for the income required in the parish to buy a home in the open market (average and entry-level prices), and the income required to afford private rent and the range of Affordable Housing tenures as set out in national planning guidance.
 The information is reproduced in Appendix 2 and demonstrates that, overall, the affordability of market housing to households on average incomes or lower in the Parish is particularly poor.
 Affordable home ownership and affordable rented tenures improve affordability substantially for these households.

-the waiting list for the Parish according to data provided by East Cambridgeshire District Council.
+- There is a relatively large group of households in the Parish who may be able to afford to rent privately but cannot afford home ownership.
+They are typically earning between around £42,200 per year (at which point entry-level rents become affordable) and £62,293 (at which point entry-level market sale homes become affordable).
+This 'can rent, can't buy' cohort may benefit from affordable home ownership products. - 6.18 As stated previously, there is an estimated need for 5.6 affordable rented homes in the Parish per annum, or 67 homes over the plan period (2023-2035).
+There are 56 households currently on the waiting list for the Parish according to data provided by East Cambridgeshire District Council.
 It is interesting to note that the largest proportion of these households need a 4+ bedroom home; there is also a substantial need for family sized accommodation (3+bedrooms).
 The need for different sized homes from those on the waiting list: 9 x 1 bedroom 15 x 2 bedrooms

-11 x 3 bedrooms

-21 x 4+ bedrooms
+11 x 3 bedrooms 21 x 4+ bedrooms